ajith-shankar/BigData-Project-End-to-End/Spark_Setup.md

 Before starting the Spark setup process, ensure that you have the following prerequisites installed and configured:

 - **Java Development Kit (JDK):** Spark runs on Java, so ensure you have the latest JDK installed on your system.
-Download and install it from the official Oracle website.
+Download and install it from the official Oracle website, or refer to the project's [hadoop_setup.md](./Hadoop_Setup.md) for Java setup instructions.

 - **Hadoop:** Although Spark doesn't require Hadoop to run, it is often used in conjunction with Hadoop Distributed File System (HDFS).
-Refer to the project's hadoop_setup.md for Hadoop setup instructions.
+Refer to the project's [hadoop_setup.md](./Hadoop_Setup.md) for Hadoop setup instructions.